Kishore-Rajmohan/Consumer-Behavior-Prediction-Personalization-in-Retail/README.md

 Based on what I found, here's what I'd actually recommend:

 **👥 On segmentation** — stop treating all customers the same.
-Your high-spend frequent buyers deserve a loyalty programme.
+Your high spend frequent buyers deserve a loyalty programme.
-Your one-time buyers need a re-engagement campaign, not the same newsletter as everyone else.
+Your one time buyers need a reengagement campaign, not the same newsletter as everyone else.

 **🚨 On anomaly detection** — automate the flagging.
 You don't